 It’s valuable to discuss in the forefront of time with your core stakeholders and executives what red team activities will demand and equally what it doesn’t demand.

 By definition, Red Team activities are fairly secretive.
 Their task is to perform like real-world attackers to test the true security stance and response of their company.
 Concurrently Red Teams cannot afford to function in a bubble.
 They are constantly aided by strong relationships and support from legal teams, blue teams, and physical security.
 For example, they engage in legal stuff during the planning phases in order to ensure that operations do not introduce undesired regulatory or legal risks.
 They must give advance notice to their physical security teams of any action that would result in law escalations.
 Red Teams must closely work with the blue teams of the organization to help them accomplish their goals in shielding the organization.

 4) Be Strategic

-The proficiency of a Red Team can be misguided to unplanned requests from business units.
+The proficiency of a team can be misguided to unplanned requests from business units.
 Sometimes they can also be used as a political mace to overturn certain projects.
-Hence it is crucial for Red Teams to do comprehensive annual planning.
+Hence it is crucial for teams to do comprehensive annual planning.
 Make use of a variety of testing models to meet different needs.